bennylope/screenshooter/README.md

 The command accepts an optional boolean flag, `wait`, which will check every two seconds on the status of the request and return the URL once the job is complete.

+The command accepts an optional boolean flag, `open`, which will open the screenshots URL in your default browser.